-In 2016, Cracks In The Ice reached the Quarterfinals of the prestigious Academy Nicholl Fellowships in Screenwriting, run by the Academy of Motion Picture Arts and Sciences, which stages the Oscars.
+In 2016, with her debut screenplay Cracks In The Ice, Fiona Ashe reached the Quarterfinals of the prestigious Academy Nicholl Fellowships in Screenwriting, run by the Academy of Motion Picture Arts and Sciences, which stages the Oscars.

 She also won the Best Screenplay Award at the International Film Festival Ireland 2011 with the same script.
 Inspired by actual events, it’s a gritty drama about a New York journalist who risks her life to expose links between blood diamonds, Al Qaeda and the 9/11 attacks.

 “The script centres on a Shakespearean-type tragic hero who’s the architect of her own downfall.
 It’s a gut-wrenching drama which takes the journalist to the limits of her humanity.
 I’m very proud of the script and I’m delighted with this recognition.” – Fiona Ashe, screenwriter of Cracks In The Ice.

 Endorsements of Cracks In The Ice: